sourcegraph/about/handbook/engineering/deployments/postgresql.md

 https://console.cloud.google.com/bigquery?sq=527047051561:67f2616f4acb4b7cb3639e4a97e2f4aa
 ) and their `EXTERNAL_QUERY` syntax.

+There are two ways of connecting: either using the `gcloud beta sql connect` command or running the proxy on a port locally.

 ### Command line only use (pgsql)

 You may use these gcloud commands to connect directly to the databases: